VektorTech/jones-store/README.md

 Jones is an SEO-friendly online store for purchasing Nike Jordan Ones.

-This is a responsive mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and wishlist options, a newsletter form, an announcement banner for live updates, a product review section and slideshows on product hover.
+This is a responsive mobile-first website featuring real-time product filters, a pop-up search option (AJAX live search), AJAX add to cart and wishlist options, a newsletter form, an announcement banner for live updates, a product review section and a slideshow on product hover.

 ## Tech Used